nf-core/epitopeprediction/docs/usage.md

 ### `--reference_genome`

 This defines against which reference genome the pipeline performs the analysis.
-The default choice is `GRCh37`.
+The default choice is `GRCh37`, as most clinical labs still rely on `GRCh37` as the human reference genome to use.
 Available are `GRCh37` and `GRCh38`.

 ## `--reference_proteome`